Anju Bhargava: Prior Community Building Experience

+Community Builder Fellow

 Bhargava was the only Indian-American to serve in the Community Builder Fellowship, President Clinton's White House initiative (1998–2000).
 During this time, she conducted the 1st study of Asian American immigrants needs in New Jersey which became the foundation for many government and community organizations programs (2000).
 She was an advisor to Community Foundation NJ which brought diverse parents (the New Americans) in Elizabeth and Jersey City together to breakdown cultural barriers.
 She educated diverse communities on HUD programs and worked to identify ways to empower communities, increase affordable housing and homeownership, reduce homelessness, promote jobs and economic opportunity and fight for fair housing.
-She was recognized by the Partnership for New Jersey and Governor Whitman as a founder of New Jersey Diversity Network.
+She was recognized by the Partnership for New Jersey and Governor Whitman.

-Anju Bhargava attended the 1st briefing of Asian Women in 1983, President Reagan's White House initiative.
-With Asian Indian Women in America and the City of New York, Bhargava played a key role in co-organizing the 1st job fair for underserved communities in 1986.